josugoar/digit-recognizer/README.md

 \* Predictions are carried out by analyzing individual pixels, which might negatively impact accuracy.
 More advanced techniques (hog features, stroke sequence...) would result in improved performance.

-** Preprocessing does not scale with stoke width, which leads to poorer results as the image size increases.
+** Preprocessing does not scale with stroke width, which leads to poorer results as the image size increases.

 Popup screen                                     |  Prediction result :-----------------------------------------------:|:-------------------------: